 When you have your septic tank pumped, the sewage is removed, the tank becomes empty, and you get to start all over again.

 How do you know when it’s time to pump your septic tank?

 The best way to know when it’s time to pump your septic tank is by asking your plumber.
 When you have your tank pumped, or installed if you’re getting a new one, ask your plumber how often it should be pumped.
-They’ll consider the size of the tank, and the size of your household, and let you know how often you should have it emptied out.
+They’ll consider the size of the tank and the size of your household to let you know how often you should have it emptied out.